 - Paint colour strips (there’s a never ending free supply of these in DIY shops, and lots of different activities they can be used for)

 - Plus Plus*

-First we coloured in the egg boxes in the colours that the Plus Plus are.
+First we coloured in the egg boxes in the colours that the Plus Plus are, 1 colour per egg space.
 These were to be our colour slots.

-We chopped up the relevant colour strips.
-This was N’s favourite part as bring out a pair of scissors and he’s in his element.
+We chopped up the relevant colour strips to match the colours.
+This was N’s favourite part – bring out a pair of scissors and he’s in his element.
 Unfortunately he chopped willy nilly so I had to grab the remaining colour strips back before he demolished the lot!

 I asked N to match the coloured papers to the same colours slots in the egg box.

 Then we sorted the Plus Plus while talking about the colours.
 He does get pink and purple muddled up, but a lot of the time I don’t know whether he’s doing it on purpose or not!

 My nicely ordered colours didn’t stay neat for long before N decided to hack away at the egg boxes again, but it was a fun activity which could take as little or as long a time as you wanted.
 Next time we get it out, I might try and draw out some designs for us to follow and make.

 Plus Plus is definitely more versatile than for just building and creating figures and patterns especially if you’re using it with younger children.
 You can buy Plus Plus in different size packs with prices ranging from £5 to £34.50.